agtzdimi/travel-blog/README.md

 ### Prerequisites

 To utilize the TravelBlog application a MongoDB and a Parse server (NodeJS/ExpressJS) should been already installed.
-The referenced server implementation can be found in:[Landmarks Server](https://github.com/agtzdimi/landmarks-server)
+The referenced server implementation can be found in: [Landmarks Server](https://github.com/agtzdimi/landmarks-server)

 Also Node.JS and Angular CLI should also been installed before starting the application